-One of our favorite OLED deals comes courtesy of Best Buy.
-The retailer has OLED TVs on sale from $799 (opens in new tab).
+One of our favorite OLED deals comes courtesy of Amazon.
+The retailer has OLED TVs on sale from $896 (opens in new tab).
 The sale includes epic price drops on TVs of all sizes.
-Best Buy also has our favorite OLED TV (the LG G1) on sale at its lowest price ever.
-(Make sure to check out our guide to our favorite Best Buy deals for more sales).
-Plus, check out our initial thoughts on the new Samsung QD-OLED TV.
+Amazon also has our favorite OLED TV (the LG G1) on sale at its lowest price ever.
+(Make sure to check out our guide to our favorite Amazon deals for more sales).
+Plus, check out our initial thoughts on the new Samsung QD-OLED TV, now on sale at its lowest price to date.

 OLED TV deals and sales — quick links